2026-05-04

 Frequently Asked Questions

 What size strap does the Seiko Presage take?
-Every Seiko Presage reference uses 20mm lugs — including the Cocktail Time, Sharp Edged, Star Bar, Style 60s, and all Craftsmanship Series limited editions.
-Note: Amazon occasionally lists Presage references at 22mm, which is incorrect.
-The correct lug width is 20mm across the entire Presage collection.
+20mm — consistent across the entire Presage collection including the Cocktail Time, Sharp Edged, Star Bar, Style 60s, and Craftsmanship Series.
+Some retailers incorrectly list 22mm — the correct lug width is 20mm without exception.

-What is the best leather strap for the Seiko Presage Cocktail Time?
-Cognac vintage two-stitch calfskin at 20mm — the warm cognac tone connects to the Cocktail Time's amber naming tradition and creates a material pairing that matches the dial's craft quality.
-Dark brown calfskin for the most versatile everyday choice, following Seiko's own factory pairing.
+What is the best leather strap for the Seiko Presage?
+Brown vintage two-stitch calfskin at 20mm for the most characterful combination — the warm brown references the amber and gold tones of the Cocktail Time's naming tradition and creates a material pairing that connects Japanese craft heritage to European leather craft.
+Dark brown flat calfskin for the most versatile everyday choice following Seiko's factory pairing.